 Remember, you will be using high-grade automotive paint that doesn’t wash off with water.
 Cover your windows, every light and reflector, all window rubbers, all chrome, tires, wheels, door handles, wipers.. take a good look at what needs to be masked.

 If you don’t want even the tiniest bit of over spray on it, cover it up!
-The tools and materials needed for masking are available at automotive supply warehouses and hardware stores.
+The tools and materials needed for masking are available at automotive supply warehouses, hardware stores and online.

 Priming is an essential step to providing a good foundation for your new paint.
 A flawless prime coat will help you to achieve a perfect paint job.
 Valspar epoxy is a good primer choice, combining dependable filling capabilities with minimal shrinking.